RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/sizing-on-kubernetes.md

          /platforms/kubernetes/sizing-kubernetes/
 ---
-The following article reviews the mechanism and methods available for sizing and scaling a Redis Enterprise Cluster deployment.
+The following article reviews the mechanism and methods available for sizing and scaling a Redis Enterprise cluster deployment.

-For minimum and recommended sizing, always follow the sizing guidelines detailed in the [Redis Enterprise Hardware Requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).
+For minimum and recommended sizing, always follow the sizing guidelines detailed in the [Redis Enterprise hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).

 ## Sizing and scaling cluster nodes